 Workplace giving programs can be set up in a variety of ways.
-Six of the more popular workplace giving programs offered by corporations are, according to Double the Donation:
+Some of the more popular workplace giving programs offered by corporations are:

 - Employee Matching Gifts

 Employee Matching Gifts are donations an employer makes to match its employees’ charitable contributions.
 Usually associated with corporate grantmakers, employee matching gifts often are dollar-for-dollar, but some companies will give double or even triple the original donation.
 Some may also give matching gifts for employees’ volunteer efforts.
 For example, when an employee participates in a walkathon or other type of fundraising event, their employer may match the money they raise through sponsorships or other donations.

 Guidelines and amounts vary with each company.
 Typically, individuals must submit forms to their employers.
 They usually can get more information about their matching gift benefits from their human resources department.